chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 {{< note >}}

-- For the sake of this walk through let us assume `/mnt/automate_backups` as a backup path (which is also a default path for AWS deployment)
+- `/mnt/automate_backups` is the default value for the as a backup path, we can change to any other value.

 {{< /note >}}